hanami/guides/content/v2.3/actions/parameters.md

 order: 30
 ---

-The parameters associated with an incoming request are available via the `#params` method on the `request` object that's passed to the `#handle` method of an action when it is invoked.
+The parameters associated with an incoming request are available via `request.params` within the action's `#handle` method.

 ```ruby
 module Bookshelf